-Dwellings with 1 to 3 units are subject to administratively reviewed site plan review requirements.
+Dwellings with 1 to 3 units would continue to be subject to administratively reviewed site plan review requirements.
 Revisions to the Chapter 530, Site Plan Review, design standards are not proposed at this time.
 Work is underway related to missing middle housing with 2 to 20 units that will help inform any potential changes to the design standards in the future.

-The enclosed parking requirement will change to an enclosed storage requirement for all dwellings with 1 to 3 units.
+The enclosed parking requirement will change to an enclosed storage requirement for all new dwellings with 1 to 3 units.
+No enclosed parking or storage is currently required for 3-unit dwellings.
 The storage requirement is expected to typically be met by providing enclosed parking.

-A minimum tree requirement will apply to complement the surrounding context and enhance the built environment and ecological functions.
+A newly proposed minimum tree requirement will apply to complement the surrounding context and enhance the built environment and ecological functions.